minorua/Qgis2threejs/docs/docs/_sources/index.rst.txt

 .. image:: ./images/top.jpg

-Qgis2threejs plugin is a `QGIS <https://qgis.org/>`_ plugin, which visualizes DEM data and vector data in 3D on a web view.
-You can build various kinds of 3D objects and generate files for web publishing in simple procedure.
-In addition, you can save the 3D model in glTF format for 3DCG or 3D printing.
+Qgis2threejs is a `QGIS <https://qgis.org/>`_ plugin that visualizes DEM and vector data in 3D within a web browser.
+It allows you to create 3D scenes with various types of 3D objects and export them for web publishing through a simple workflow.
+You can also save 3D models in glTF format for use in 3D graphics applications or for 3D printing.

 Table Of Contents: